How to use Thesaurus Search Builder

-Identify relevant concepts by exploring the hierarchyarrow-up-right or searchingarrow-up-right for concepts
+#### Identify relevant concepts by [exploring the hierarchy](https://help.cabi.org/cabi-digital-library-help/search/how-to-use-thesaurus-search-builder#explore-the-hierarchy-to-find-concepts) or [searching](https://help.cabi.org/cabi-digital-library-help/search/how-to-use-thesaurus-search-builder#search-for-a-concept) for concepts

-Look for concepts related to climate change and pest control
+Look for concepts related to your topic of interest (e.g. climate change and pest control)

 Check whether this is the concept you are looking for